 Example: Use Field Tokens to Display Feature Information

-This example uses field tokens to display feature information for a site's Parcels layer.
+This example uses field tokens to display feature information for the LA County sample site's Public Schools layer.
+To set up the LA County sample site included with Essentials, see Explore a Sample Site on page 11.